chenjianlong/books-code/README.md

 books code
 ==========

-This repo is the books example/exercise code i had read!
+This repositories is the books example/exercise code i had read!